Janette Thompson, 1956-2021.

-She will be sadly missed by friends, family and colleagues, but her art legacy will live on, and with that her love of animals, the environment and visual artistry.
+She will be greatly missed by friends, family and colleagues, but her art legacy will live on, and with that her love of animals, the environment and visual artistry.

 Please continue to enjoy her beautiful art, and don’t be afraid to contact us if you are interested in any of her works.

 A visual artist from Melbourne, Australia, Janette studied printmaking/painting/drawing at Caulfield Institute of Technology.
 Graduated with a Diploma of Art and Design, majoring in printmaking.